inventage/keycloak-custom/README.md

 Keycloak provides the `bin/kc.sh` script for launching it.
 Keycloak can be launched in two modes: development (`start-dev`) or production (`start`).

-In this project we
+In this project we support the following types of launching Keycloak:

+- via script
+- via docker-compose
+- via Kubernetes (soon)

+#### via script

 For launching Keycloak from within this project we use the wrapper script [run-keycloak.sh] from the `server` module.
-This script is not used for launching Keycloak outside of this project.
+This script is not used for launching Keycloak outside this project.
 The main purpose of this script is to provide the set of environment variables to be used.
 The `--debug` flag is set, so that a debugger can be attached.

 The [run-keycloak.sh] script takes one or more arguments.
 The first argument is the command be executed `start-dev` or `start`.
 Every further argument must be a filesystem path to a properties file.
 Every contained property will be set as an environment variable.
 Later files override earlier files.